MapStory/Learning/modules/module1.md

 +	Lesson 2 – Search and Share
 +	Lesson 3 – Present with StoryScapes

-Each lesson is planned to take about 30 minutes to complete.
-Combined, this module should take two hours to complete (assuming ten minute breaks between each Lesson).

 ## Lesson 1: Build a Profile

 ##### Objective